U.S. Gas Prices Hit $4.18 Average As Iran War Disrupts Oil

 The episode traces back to the outbreak of the Iran war earlier this year, which has disrupted shipping and oil shipments and added a risk premium to crude.
 Those market strains have fed through to wholesale fuel and then to the pump, a pattern described by CBS News.

-Phil Gramm, writing for the Wall Street Journal, critiques the Trump administration’s policies related to the Iran war, arguing that they have effectively imposed a de facto tax on American households by driving up energy prices.
-He asserts that the administration's foreign policy measures, including sanctions and naval blockades, are not merely market reactions but deliberate strategies that lead to higher costs at the pump.
-Gramm emphasizes that temporary solutions like Jones Act waivers or Strategic Petroleum Reserve releases do not address the underlying economic burdens and calls for a reevaluation of coercive strategies in favor of diplomatic approaches that could alleviate price pressures.
+Phil Gramm, writing for the Wall Street Journal, critiques the Trump administration's policies related to the Iran war, arguing that they have effectively imposed a de facto tax on American households through rising energy prices.
+He contends that the administration's foreign-policy measures, including naval blockades and sanctions, have exacerbated fuel costs, shifting the financial burden onto consumers.
+Gramm asserts that short-term fixes proposed by the administration, such as waiving the Jones Act or releasing oil from the Strategic Petroleum Reserve, do not address the underlying issues and instead mislead the public about the true nature of the crisis.
+He urges policymakers to consider diplomatic alternatives that could alleviate energy price pressures rather than accepting price spikes as an unavoidable consequence of military actions or coercive economic strategies.

 Show source details & analysis (1 source)